Laurel Krause ---- Co-founder & Director of the Truth Tribunal

 Karmen Ross ---- Communications Strategy

-Karmen Ross is a filmmaker and political strategist with many years of experience with truth-seeking initiatives.
+Karmen Ross is a filmmaker and political strategist with many years of experience in truth-seeking initiatives.
 Karmen has received numerous prizes, including Emmy awards, a Cable Ace award, a Robert F. Kennedy journalism award and her work has been featured by The New York Times, CNN, CBS 60 Minutes, Newsweek and many others.
 She was the first Communications Director for the International Center for Transitional Justice, founded by members of the South African Truth and Reconciliation Commission and worked for many years to help survivors of the Bosnian war seek accountability for war crimes.
 She most recently completed her MBA at the University of Cambridge Judge Business School.

 Tracy Bunting ---- Associate Producer